cognitive-catalyst/WA-Testing-Tool/examples/partial-credit.md

 "intent1","intent7",".5"
 "intent2","intent10",".5"
 "intent3","intent12",".75"
+"intent1_and_intent2","intent1","1.0"
+"intent1_and_intent2","intent2","1.0"
 ```

-The user must set the partial credit input file in the configuration file config.ini.
+The user must set the path to the partial credit input file in their configuration file (ie config.ini).

 ```
 ; (Optional for blind and kfold) Path to Partial Credit Table partial_credit_table = partial-credit-table.csv
 ```

-Sample output
+Sample output (ie <mode>-out.csv)
 If the partial credit input file is configured the score value in range 0 to 1 is given to the utterances.
 If partial credit input file is not used then the values are 1 and 0s.
+Note that utterances 3, 4, 7, and 9 have different scoring due to use of partial credit.

 ```
 "utterance","golden intent","predicted intent","score","does intent match"